isik-finset/betterBlog/README.md

 ## Further Improvements
 > There is a lot of room for improvement throughout all parts of the app.
 I suggest starting small:

-1. Front End
+1. **Front End**
-   * Create [Dialogs](https://mui.com/components/dialogs/) to notify the user about a certain action (i.e. when user registers).
+   * Create [Dialogs](https://mui.com/components/dialogs/) to notify the user about a certain action (i.e. when user registers, publishes, edit, deletes, and etc.).
    * Improve validation (UX).
    * Improve the quality and performance of the custom hooks in the hooks folder.
    * Work on Guards and make it more efficient.
    * Design could be improved as well.
 <br></br>
-2. Back End
+2. **Back End**
    * Controllers and Services for both Users and Posts could be readjusted to decrease data redundancy.
-   * Add [bcrypt](https://www.npmjs.com/package/bcrypt) to hash the user password
+   * Add [bcrypt](https://www.npmjs.com/package/bcrypt) to hash the user password.
+   * Add the logic for calculating read time based on the number of words in the body of a post.
+   * Search API could also be added.
+   * Find ID / Password logic.

 ***
 ## License